microsoft/Azure-Analytics-and-AI-Engagement/healthcare2/Readme-shell.md

 	![Resize and Rearrange.](media/power-bi-report-27.png)

-37. Similarly pin left image tiles from ‘Dashboard-Images’ of chicklets report to the "CEO Dashboard May" Dashboard.
+37. Similarly pin left image tiles from ‘Healthcare Dashbaord Images-Final’ of chicklets report to the "Payor Executive Dashboard Before" Dashboard.

 38. **Resize** and **rearrange** the left images tiles as shown in the screenshot.
 Resize the KPI tile to 1x2.
 Resize the Deep Dive to 1x4.
 Resize the logo to 1x1 size; resize other vertical tiles to 2x1 size.

 	![Resize and Rearrange again.](media/power-bi-report-28.png)

-39. The Dashboard **CEO Dashboard May** should finally look like this.
+39. The Dashboard **Payor Executive Dashboard Before** should finally look like this.
 Table in following row indicates which KPI’s need to be pinned from which report to achieve this final look.

 	![Final Look.](media/power-bi-report-38.png)